-And it’s not just presentations that suffer this malady.
+And it’s not just elevator pitch-type presentations that suffer this malady.
 When you get that stack of financial reports or that huge Excel file that’s nothing but numbers, most us of tend to tune out.
 It feels like trying to see the future in tea leaves when you try and draw any conclusions from that sea of numbers.

-Poorly presented information at best just bores your audience.
+Poorly presented information, at best, just bores your audience.
 But at worst, it will ensure that your business doesn’t get funded or you lose that next big deal.

 I’m prepared to declare poor information presentation an epidemic.
 There are just too many bad presentations and financial reports out there.

 The fancy term for it is “data visualization” but what that really means is simply turning your data and presentations into charts, graphs, and images instead of spreadsheets and bulleted lists.

 I’ll give you a few tips on how to visualize your data, but first, let’s talk about the scientific reasons why you should use visuals instead of text.

 Humans have been communicating with each other for approximately 30,000 years, but we’ve only been using the written word for about 3,700 years.
 That’s barely 10 percent of the total time that we’ve been communicating with each other.

 Because of this long, long history of communicating without text, our brains are simply hard-wired to process visual information better and faster than we process text.

 In fact, 90 percent of information transmitted to the brain is visual.
 And, perhaps because of this incredible amount of information that we’re consuming, we process visual information 60,000-times faster than text.
 A quick side note: although the number 60,000 has been widely quoted across various reputable sites online, we have not been able to find the original source.

 That’s astonishing.
 That means that at a glance, we consume more information than when we sit down to read an entire book.